 - Difficulties with social relationships—People who are bullied often struggle to trust people.
 They might question who their true friends are and wonder who will be next to betray them.
 In some cases, bullied people shut down emotionally and alienate the people who care about them because they don't want to risk being made to feel worse.
 Thus, they have a hard time maintaining friendships and intimate relationships.

 - Alcohol or drug use—Some people who experience bullying turn to alcohol or drugs as a way to escape their torment.
-Research has shown that being bullied at school makes college students more likely to both drink to excess and partake in binge drinking.8 And it's not just the targeted victims who turn to chemicals for relief: One study found that girls who engaged in bullying others online were significantly more likely to have problems with alcohol use.7
+Research has shown that being bullied at school makes college students more likely to both drink to excess and partake in binge drinking.
+And it's not just the targeted victims who turn to chemicals for relief: The study of female college students also found that girls who engaged in bullying others online were significantly more likely to have problems with alcohol use.

 - Self-harm or suicidal thoughts—Bullying is one of many stressors that can combine to generate overwhelming feelings of helplessness and lead to some very dark places.
 The Centers for Disease Control and Prevention reports that students who are involved in bullying, either as a victim or as a bully, have a higher risk of engaging in suicide-related behaviors.
-The risk is especially high for students who bully others and are bullied themselves.10 If you or someone you know is having suicidal thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255 right away.
+According to the Centers for Disease Control and Prevention (CDC), the risk is especially high for students who bully others and are bullied themselves.
+If you or someone you know is having suicidal thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255 right away.

 How to Stop Bullying: Strategies for Victims, Bystanders, and Parents

 Whether you are the target of bullying, have seen it happen to someone else, or are concerned that it's happening to your son or daughter, there are concrete steps you can and should take to make it stop.
 Find out what to do if you:

 What to do if you are being bullied